mysteriouspants/dotfiles/README.md

 Clone this here repo to `~/.dotfiles` or somewhere nice and quiet.

+Remember to add `--recursive` and `--recursive-submodules` or you'll have to thunk around with Janus a lot more than should be necessary.

 # Step 3: Secrets

 Add a `~/.secrets` file for user-specific information.
 It should look